Gin-Quin/Mopus/README.md

 ## Exporting values

-For a better understanding, I advice to put the export statements should be at the very top of your file - even before the imports.
+For a better understanding, I advice to put the export statements at the very top of your file - even before the imports.

 See [here](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Instructions/export) to learn how to use the export statement.